We may change this policy from time to time by updating this page. This policy is effective from 25th May 2018.

 Retention of personal data

-Unless there are overriding legal requirements, we retain your personal data only for as long as necessary to:
+Unless there are overriding legal requirements, we retain your personal data only for as long as necessary to complete the service requested.

 Keeping your personal data secure